Lens on Research and Innovation - Text Version

 Reliable transport together with a connected infrastructure not only ensures that we get to where we need to be on time but increasingly they impact on the environment and the way we live.
 From the materials and fuel we use to build and run our vehicles, through to the development of our cities and urban spaces, the engineering and physical sciences are contributing to this constantly changing landscape.

 EPSRC’s research portfolio in this area recognises that future sustainability and resilience relies on a whole-system approach to transport, transport systems and supporting infrastructure.
-For further information on EPSRC’s investments in this area please contact the LoRI Team.

 Fewer traffic jams, cutting costs